 Serverless is being used by tech giants like Netflix, Reuters, AOL, and Telenor.
 Industries are adopting it like hot burgers, but it won’t conquer every infrastructure for you.
 It will come up with its own limitations and we can have the best use cases where we can find it inappropriate according to the applications.

 The success of any architecture or framework depends on many factors and not just solely on technology.
 Using the right framework according to the business requirements is very crucial for the enterprises.
 Softobiz has experience in developing enterprise apps using serverless architecture.
-So, we can help you choose what is exactly needed for your applications and become more productive.
+We can help you choose what is exactly needed for your applications and become more productive.